With Over 20 Years of Litigation Experience, You Can Be Confident Your Case Is In Good Hands

-Texas Penal Code Section 28.02 holds the definition of an arson offense.
-A simple definition of arson would be intentionally starting a fire or causing some sort of explosion that damages property.
+Under Texas Penal Code Section 28.02 a person can be charged with arson if they are recklessly and intentionally start a fire or cause some sort of explosion that damages property.
 There are numerous distinctions that accompany this description and the elements of the offense determine the charges that can follow.
 The type of property and the intent of the defendant have a lot to do with the level of arson charged.

 Many people assume that arson only involves buildings or homes, but that is not accurate.
 A fire or explosion to any vegetation, fence, structure on open-space land, building, habitation or vehicle could result in arson charges.
 The offense does not always need to be intentional either, a reckless act could also lead to an arson offense.
 The type of property and the unique act could result in first degree or second degree felony charges but any level of arson is charged as a felony in Texas.